kinshuk4/daily-coding-problem-solutions/prob451_500/README.md

 If two distances to larger numbers are the equal, then return any one of them.
 If the array at `i` doesn't have a nearest larger integer, then return null.

 Follow-up: If you can preprocess the array, can you do this in constant time?

+471 (Easy)

+This problem was asked by Amazon.

+Given an integer `N`, construct all possible binary search trees with `N` nodes.